rajatjindal/krew-release-bot/README.md

 ** You can also customize the release assets names, platforms for which build is done using .goreleaser.yml file in root of your git repo.

-#### Why do you need the token
-We use the token to ensure that the `caller` is authorized to request a release on your behalf.
-Without this any unauthorized user can mimic sending a release request on your behalf.

-We do not log or store the token anywhere and it is used to do following verifications:
-- Ensure that token is valid
-- Ensure that token has access to the repo from where the release is being requested.
-- Ensure that the owner (or org) of the repo is a prefix of homepage specified in already released plugin

 # Limitations of krew-release-bot
 - only works for repos hosted on github right now
 - only supports one plugin per git repo right now